iosifache/ossfortress/README.md

 The workshop, named The Open Source Fortress, provides both theoretical and practical information about **detecting vulnerabilities in codebases**.
 It explains how each technique works, what open source tools are available, and then provides real examples.

-The examples imply the discovery of vulnerabilities in a custom, purposefully vulnerable codebase named **Ubuntu Portrait**.
+The examples imply the discovery of vulnerabilities in a custom, purposefully vulnerable codebase named **Sand Castle**.
 It is written in C and Python.

 The **included techniques** are:
 - Threat modelling;